open-discourse/open-discourse/README.md

 ### Start the Full Text Search

+_Note:_ All of the previous steps have to be completed at least once for the Full Text Search to work properly.

 If you want to setup the Full Text Search, follow these steps:

 - run `yarn` in following directories: